mukhqmed/Assignment2_SDP/README.md

 ### Singleton Pattern

-The Singleton pattern is employed for managing the database connection.
+The **Singleton pattern** is employed for managing the database connection.
 This ensures a single and globally accessible instance of the database connection, enhancing efficiency and avoiding redundant database connections.

 ### Factory Pattern

-The Factory pattern is implemented to create services dynamically based on user choices.
+The **Factory pattern** is implemented to create services dynamically based on user choices.
 The `ServiceFactoryProvider` selects the appropriate factory, and the chosen factory creates the specific service.
 This allows for flexible service creation.

 ### Decorator Pattern

-The Decorator pattern enhances customization by allowing customers to add additional features to their chosen services.
+The **Decorator pattern** enhances customization by allowing customers to add additional features to their chosen services.
 For example, customers can choose features like hair washing or massages, which are implemented as decorators.

 ### Observer Pattern

-Real-time updates are achieved using the Observer pattern.
-The Manager and Receptionist are notified instantly when a service is done, enabling quick actions or immediate sharing of information.
+Real-time updates are achieved using the **Observer pattern**.
+The 'Manager' and 'Receptionist' are notified instantly when a service is done, enabling quick actions or immediate sharing of information.

 ### Adapter Pattern

-The Adapter pattern is used to make non-standard services, such as Manicure, fit the standard `ServiceStrategy` interface.
+The **Adapter pattern** is used to make non-standard services, such as 'Manicure', fit the standard `ServiceStrategy` interface.
 This guarantees a uniform interface for all services and ensures easy integration.

 ## Conclusion

-In this project, we applied design patterns and followed SOLID, DRY, KISS, YAGNI principles to create a flexible system for a barbershop.
-The system can efficiently handle different services, notify relevant personnel in real-time, and can be further improved by adding more services and specific method implementations for various scenarios.
+In this project, I used design patterns like **Singleton, Strategy, Observer, Factory, Decorator, and Adapter** to make a flexible system for a barbershop.
+It's good at handling different services and notifying people when a service is done.
+I followed some **SOLID, DRY, KISS, YAGNI** principles for better code.
+I learned some things along the way, and this project can be improved by adding more services, more specific and concrete method implementations, making sure it works well in different situations.